 Can’t afford a surfing coach right now?
 No problem!
 Not too long ago, getting good video analysis of your ride would be difficult.
 But today’s inexpensive, readily available technology can provide many ways to capture a moment to analyze later.
 With only a friend, a mobile phone camera and a Go-Pro, you could have multiple perspectives to analyze out of the water.
 And if you have access to higher tech equipment, so much the better for the quality of the details.

 While analysis of your technique will hopefully be helpful in your training, it’s important to remember that analyzing your mistakes is to make you the best surfer you can be, not to compare yourself to anyone else.
 Surfing is known for its positive culture, so don’t kill the positive vibes by being overly critical; maintain an attitude of hope for your future as a surfer.

 Having a friend shoot some video of you surfing is a great way to analyze your performance, tendencies, and habits.
 San Diego Surf School offers this very thing for surfers looking to take their surfing to the next level.

-You might feel you're smacking the lip like Andy Irons while you're out there, which it great, but once you see it on film, you may realize that you're not getting remotely vertical.
+You might feel you’re smacking the lip like Andy Irons while you’re out there, which is great, but once you see it on film, you may realize that you’re not getting remotely vertical.
 It can be jarring, but in the end, it will make you a better surfer.

 Analyzing the mistakes you’re making will set you on the course to correcting them and becoming the surfer you’re envisioning in your mind, the one you want to be.
 There is great power in facing your own weaknesses and taking them on with the right attitude.
 Hit the water and keep in mind what Matt Warshaw once said: “Surfing, alone among sports, generates laughter at its very suggestion, and this is because it turns not a skill into an art, but an inexplicable and useless urge into a vital way of life.”